-Tables III-7 and III-8 summarize itemized insurance coverage procured by the City for the period July 1, 2011, through June 30, 2012.
+Tables IV-7 and IV-8 summarize itemized insurance coverage procured by the City for the period July 1, 2012, through June 30, 2013.
 Burns & McDonnell has reviewed this list of insurance, and in the opinion of Burns & McDonnell, as Engineering Consultant and not as insurance counselor, the insurance in full force and affect appears to satisfy the requirements of Section 706 of the Resolution.

-OPERATING AND RESERVE ACCOUNTS
+4.4 OPERATING AND RESERVE ACCOUNTS

 The Electric Revenue Fund and the Electric Improvement & Extension (I&E) Fund are the City's two funds devoted to the Electric Division.
 The funds are used to manage cash and transactions related to utility operations and capital expenditures, respectively.
-Each fund includes certain cash accounts established to ensure that moneys are available for specific purposes when they are needed.
+Each fund includes certain cash accounts established to make moneys available for specific purposes when they are needed.
 The accounts maintained within the Revenue and I&E Funds are listed herein.